Classification SystemsPublished on February 15 2015

 - The accuracy of these existing empirical design methods is not established.

 - Contractual problems are often created when unforeseen geological conditions have been encountered, and where the system has not been applicable.
-Typical conditions that are not covered sufficiently are swelling, squeezing, ravelling, flowing, or popping ground.
+Typical conditions that are not covered sufficiently are swelling, squeezing, ravelling, flowing, and popping ground.

 In the early stages of a project, the existing quantitative rock mass classification systems (empirical design methods) can be applied as a useful tool to establish a preliminary design.
 At least two systems should be applied (Bieniawski, 1984, 1989).
 Classification systems are, however, unreliable for rock support determinations during construction, as local geometric and geological features may override the rock mass quality defined by the classification system.
 Restrictions on their use here are also pointed out by Bieniawski (1997).